odtu/EE564/README.md

   - [IPhyton Notebook basics](http://nbviewer.ipython.org/github/Tooblippe/zapycon2013_ipython_science/blob/master/src/pycon13_ipython.ipynb),  [Wakari IPython Basics](https://wakari.io/gallery)
   - [A gallery of interesting IPython Notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks)

-### What to Include

-You should make a full design including (but not limited to) details such as :

-- Main Dimensions (Outer diameter, air-gap diameter, axial-length, number of slots...).
-Some basic drawings would be perfect.
-- Magnetic Circuit Details (flux density calculations at various points: air-gap, teeth, back-core etc, magnetic loading)
-- Electric Circuit (Winding selection, electric loading, fill factor, phase resistance, winding factors (if applicable))
-- Rough thermal calculations (cooling method, operating temperature, ways to improve cooling)
-- Efficiency, current, torque calculations at various load conditions (full-load, half-load, no-load etc)
-- Mass Calculations (structural mass, copper mass, steel mass, magnet mass etc)

-You must use **at least one software tool** during your design process.
-Have a look at the [course web-page](http://ozan.keysan.me/ee564/) for some suggestions.
-Instead of using a software, you can link your analytical design with an optimization algorithm to choose best design parameters.

-**Bonus:** Compare the effect of a design parameter on the overall design (i.e. different number of slots, different winding scheme, different aspect ratio etc).

 ### Grading

 - **Number of Commits:30%**: The number of edits of your project  files as seen from the [contributors list](https://github.com/odtu/ee564/graphs/contributors).
 For example, if you start making your project in the last few days, you'll get no credit.
 If you start early and continue editing your files, you'll get full credit.
 The project topics are not easy, so this is a way to encourage to start early and work regularly.